 Accordingly, you might see yourself as walking a lonely path.
 Unable to meet likeminded people in your town or city to form a collective spiritual society.

 But what if there was an alternative?
 What if there already existed the foundations upon which to construct a quasi-universal neopagan path that was completely inclusive, non-dogmatic, and compatible with all forms of syncretism and eccentricity?

 I am talking about the Tarot.
-In my opinion, this is by far and away the most popular “common thread” between all the diverse alternative spiritualities in existence today.
+With the exception of astrology, Tarot is the most popular “common thread” between all the diverse alternative spiritualities in existence today.
 I know many atheists and skeptics who are even interested in the Tarot for its unique symbolic, archetypal, and psychological properties!

 However, I believe that Tarot is especially poised to provide a quasi-universal glue to bind together a diverse set of folks across time, space, and culture into a shared quasi-religious-neo-pagan practice that is non-dogmatic, and requires practically zero commitment in terms of belief or practices.

 It is not preachy.
 It does not require converts.
 It does not proselytize.
 It has no requirements.
 No initiation.
 Practitioners don’t even have to be aware they are partaking in a shared neopagan practice to partake in the path.

 But what is it?
 Does it require anything?
 If it literally has zero requirements can it even be codified or described in a meaningful and coherent way?

 I propose that a neopagan approach to the Tarot requires only a single thing: one must believe that the Tarot holds more than merely instrumental value.